Platform-Engineering-Tribe/.github/profile/README.md

 **Based in**: India

-## License 007
+## License to 007 and Licence to Masala

 Individual repositories may have different licenses for James agent activities.
 Please ensure clearance from ma'm.

 Common licenses used:

 - MI6 007 (open source hits)
 - MI6 (internal tooling **beware the ejector seat**)
+- Masala (spicy proprietary code)

 ---

 **Questions or Ideas?** Open an issue in the relevant repository or reach out to the Platform Engineering team!

-Built with blood, sweat and tears and some Ai
+Built with blood, sweat, Masala and tears and some Ai